 Why large vessels?

-Many of my pieces are unglazed, but may be covered with a thin layer of slip to achieve different hues.
-After three to five days of building and a week of drying, I load the vessels into my large kiln, bring them to 2300ºF in a day-long firing, and then allow them to slowly cool over three days.
+Most of my pieces are unglazed, but may be covered with a thin layer of slip to achieve different tones that arise from iron and other minerals in the clay.
+After many days of building and a week or more of drying, I load the vessels into my large, custom-built kiln, bring them to 2300ºF in a day-long firing, and then allow them to slowly cool over three days.

 Each time I open the kiln, I have the thrill of seeing how (and if!) they fared through extreme stresses of transformation by fire.